Acura TLX: Type S

+Facelift (2024)

+The TLX facelift was revealed on November 2, 2023 for the 2024 model year.
+Changes include updated exterior styling with a new frameless Diamond Pentagon grille, the A-Spec model has an updated rear fascia with a dual exhaust system from the Type S, new exterior colors, and new wheel designs, Inside, the interior features a new 10.5-inch head-up display, new 12.3-inch digital instrument cluster, a new larger 12.3-inch touchscreen, increased interior insulation in response to customers feedback, and additional standard features such as ELS STUDIO Premium Audio and Iconic Drive™ LED ambient cabin lighting.
+For safety, the AcuraWatch driver-assistance system has been improved with a new front millimeter-wave radar of 120-degree, Blind Spot Information (BSI) function, and a new HD Surround View Camera system.
+The TLX range was restructured to three models: the front-drive Technology, all-wheel-drive A-Spec, and high-performance Type S.

 Safety

 To improve passenger safety in frontal oblique collisions, a front passenger three-chamber airbag, co-developed with Autoliv, is standard, and the ACE structure has been upgraded.
 The new airbag marketed as a "catcher's mitt" is designed to "catch" the occupant's head in the event of an oblique collision.
 During an impact, uninflated side panels help guide the occupant's head in the direction of inflated chambers acting as a "catcher's mitt."
 To disperse crash forces more effectively, two tunnel caps made from 780-MPa steel originate from the lower dash and end behind the front seats to direct crash loads away from the lower foot compartment.

 The 2021 TLX was named an IIHS Top Safety Pick+, scoring good ratings in all six of the Institute's crashworthiness tests also earning a five-star overall safety rating from the NHTSA.
 The 2021 TLX comes standard with safety features such as adaptive cruise control, automatic emergency braking, and lane keeping assist.
-New for the 2021 model year is Traffic Jam Assist, which helps keep the car moving in stop-and-go traffic without the need for accelerator or brake inputs from the driver.
+Also include on the 2021 TLX is Traffic Jam Assist, which helps keep the car moving in stop-and-go traffic without the need for accelerator or brake inputs from the driver.